Yord/shargs/README.md

 </table>

 If you read the stages' function signatures from top to bottom, you get a good impression of what an asynchronous parser does.
-Internally, an asynchronous shargs parser really differs only in one way from a synchronous parser:
+Internally, an asynchronous shargs parser really differs only in one major way from a synchronous parser:
 Instead of using function composition, it uses [Promise.prototype.then][then] to chain parser stages.

 ### Command-line Parsers